-Distraction is a Major Problem for Teen Drivers
+Distraction is a Major Problem for Indiana Teen Drivers

 The cell phone restriction is intended to reduce the number of distracted driving accidents involving teenagers.
-According to the National Highway Traffic Safety Administration, 322 people were killed in car accidents nationwide involving a distracted teen driver in 2015.
+According to the National Highway Traffic Safety Administration, 322 people were killed in car wrecks nationwide involving distracted teen drivers in 2015.
 Ten percent of teen drivers involved in fatal accidents that year were distracted at the time of the crash.

 Researchers have compared the effect of cell phone distraction to that of mood-altering drugs, such as alcohol.
 Looking at the keypad or screen of a mobile device diverts the attention of a driver from the roadway.